KedarKandel/journey-bike-app/README.md

 4. View specific station with detailed information.

 GET /journeys/all: Returns all journeys with pagination.
-GET /journeys/:id: Returns details of a specific journey by ID.
+GET /journeys/:id: Returns details of a specific journey.
-GET /journeys/all: Returns all journeys with pagination.
+GET /stations/all: Returns all journeys with pagination.
-GET /journeys/:id: Returns details of a specific journey by ID.
+GET /stations/:id: Returns details of a specific journey.

 The API is implemented using Node.js, Express, and PostgreSQL, and is tested using Jest.